 Rex Tillerson, the former CEO and chairman of ExxonMobil Corporation, is Donald Trump‘s Secretary of State.
-Rudy Giuliani took himself out of the running for any cabinet position, making Tillerson a frontrunner.
 He was confirmed by the Senate on February 1.

 Tillerson was confirmed with a 56-43 vote, which was more contentious than past Secretary of State debates.
 Even Condoleezza Rice was confirmed with a 85-13 vote.

-Trump announced on Twitter that Tillerson is his Secretary of State nominee, calling him “one of the truly great business leaders of the world.”
+When Trump announced on Twitter that Tillerson would be his Secretary of State nominee, the President called him “one of the truly great business leaders of the world.”

 Although the 64-year-old Tillerson has worked around the globe as an Exxon executive long before the merger of Exxon and Mobil in 1999, he has no experience in government or working as a diplomat.
 He also has close ties to Russia, which will come under increased scrutiny after The Washington Post reported that a secret CIA assessment concluded that Russia took steps during the 2016 presidential election to help Trump win the presidency.